Eckart-Wilhelm von Bonin: "Wheels Down" incident

 Following this engagement, controversy arose whether Knox had lowered his landing gear to signal surrender.
 Apparently, a B-17 had lowered its landing gears and had then shot down one of the escorting Luftwaffe fighters, becoming the "Wheels Down" incident.

 Group commander

 On 18 November 1943, von Bonin was appointed Gruppenkommandeur (group commander) of II.
 Gruppe of NJG 1.
 He succeeded Major Walter Ehle who was killed in action.
-He was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 5 February 1944 after 31 aerial victories.
+He was promoted to Hauptmann (captain) on 1 December 1943 and awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 5 February 1944 after 31 aerial victories.
+On 1 August 1944, he was promoted to Major.
 In October 1944, he became Gruppenkommandeur of I. Gruppe of Nachtjagdgeschwader 102 (NJG 102—102nd Night Fighter Wing).

 Summary of career

 Aerial victory claims

 According to Obermaier, von Bonin was credited with 37 aerial victories claimed in roughly 150 combat missions.
 Two of his claims were over four-engined bombers during daytime operations, the other 35 were claimed during nocturnal missions.
 Aders and Spick list him with 39 aerial victories claimed in approximately 150 combat missions.
 Foreman, Parry and Mathews, authors of Luftwaffe Night Fighter Claims 1939 – 1945, researched the German Federal Archives and found records for 37 nocturnal victory claims.
 Mathews and Foreman also published Luftwaffe Aces – Biographies and Victory Claims, listing Von Bonin with 33 aerial victories, plus four further unconfirmed claims.